 Essentially, very early on we wrote a statement about how we work and we have used that to facilitate a whole series of conversations across the organisation.
 Some 7,000 people have now been in different combinations of those conversations.
 It will take time to build a new culture, but I believe there are very clear pathways through for a range of different types of skills and experience for the new organisation because of the complexity and range of what we do.
-There will be both development specialists and experts—if you look at the economics director post in our new structure—as well as very clear growth in some of our other areas of expertise.
+There will be both development specialists and experts—if you look at the Economics Director post in our new structure—as well as very clear growth in some of our other areas of expertise.
 I think what you are seeing is an organisation with a whole range of opportunities for staff.

 Lord Stirrup: Sir Philip, this sort of merger is a hugely complex undertaking, so there is a considerable burden of proof on those proposing to do such a thing to show not just in advance but post facto that it was worth it, and that the benefits clearly substantially outweigh the costs.
 How is the FCDO undertaking this ongoing cost-benefit analysis?
 How is it tracking and recording the net savings over time?
 How is it demonstrating the benefits that have flowed from it, not just in some smoother personnel processes but in outcomes in the real world that are patently substantially better than could have been achieved by two ministries working together with the best cross-departmental working practices?
 What can we look at in five years’ time that will allow us to say, “Oh yes, this was clearly worth it”?

-Sir Philip Barton: We have put in place a formal process to capture the benefits of the transformation into a single department that the merger has been about.
-Behind that is the integrated review, which, as you know, sets out the Government’s international policy.
+Sir Philip Barton: We have put in place a formal process to capture the benefits of the transformation into a single Department that the merger has been about.
+Behind that is the Integrated Review, which, as you know, sets out the Government’s international policy.
 That is one area.

 Secondly, are we delivering more on the objectives ascribed to us through our leadership role at home and overseas?
 We are tracking the individual benefits using a methodology against key performance indicators.
 We have a portfolio under our transformation programme around what we are trying to achieve.

 Savings were never the purpose of the merger.
 It was not about trying to save money.
-As you would expect in any government department, we have the usual range of efficiencies from our spending review settlement, but those are not because of the merger.
+As you would expect in any government Department, we have the usual range of efficiencies from our Spending Review Settlement, but those are not because of the merger.
 The merger was never driven by saving money.
 As I said right at the beginning of this hearing, the intent was always to be more coherent and more impactful in the UK’s international effort.

 Lord Stirrup: It is not entirely clear to me that an assessment of performance against your performance objectives will necessarily demonstrate that the outcome in terms of overall effect was better than would have been achieved under the previous organisational structure.
-I think that is what has to be tracked and has to be demonstrated; not just that you have met your objectives, but that the outcomes are better than we would have had with the continued existence of DfID.
+I think that is what has to be tracked and has to be demonstrated; not just that you have met your objectives, but that the outcomes are better than we would have had with the continued existence of DFID.

-One of the particular characteristics of DfID was its requirement to interface with a great many non-governmental organisations in order to create the necessary effect in the real world.
+One of the particular characteristics of DFID was its requirement to interface with a great many non-governmental organisations in order to create the necessary effect in the real world.
 To what extent are you measuring and tracking the effectiveness of your interactions with those organisations, and the way they feel about your performance and the way they react to the new combined organisation?